Proposals for revision of RDA

 Subject: Proposed revision to RDA,<instruction number and caption>

-Where to submit a proposal
+Where to submit a proposal or discussion paper

 - Is the proposed revision necessary and appropriate or is it a matter that is better handled by local interpretations, manuals or RDA workflows?